SIGPLAN/SIGPLAN.github.io/Highlights.md

 ### SIGPLAN Research Highlights Papers

-As of October 2016, 47 papers have been recognized by the SIGPLAN Research Highlights committee, and 24 SIGPLAN papers have appeared in CACM, 13 from the SIGPLAN committee and 11 that were solicited directly by the CACM committee.
+As of May 2017, 47 papers have been recognized by the SIGPLAN Research Highlights committee, and 25 SIGPLAN papers have appeared in CACM, 14 from the SIGPLAN committee and 11 that were solicited directly by the CACM committee.
 This [webpage](/Highlights/Papers) contains the full list of papers.